Google Analytics-The Good, The Bad, and The Hidden

 This is a great tool especially if the main driver of traffic to your site is organic (search engines).
-Using this report you can see which keywords drive the most traffic to your site.
-In addition you can see which keywords had the best results i.e. which had the lowest bounce rates, most page views etc. Create content that contain your highest value keywords to attract the right kind of visitors to your site.
+Using this report, you can see which keywords drive the most traffic to your site.
+In addition, you can see which keywords had the best results (i.e. which had the lowest bounce rates, most page views, etc).
+Create content that contains your highest value keywords to attract the right kind of visitors to your site.

 Content ->Top Content

 This is probably one of the first things you should look at when analysing the performance of your website.
-Finding out which pages on your site has had the most views or which pages users spent the longest time on can indicate stickiness and help direct future content of the site.
-This metric is a great indicator of user behaviour so be sure that you are on the pulse of your reader by regularly tracking their onsite activity.
+Finding out which pages on your site have had the most views or which pages users spent the longest time on can indicate stickiness and help direct future the content of the site.
+This metric is a great indicator of user behaviour, so be sure that you are on the pulse of your reader by regularly tracking their onsite activity.

 Visitors -> Visitor Trending ->Bounce Rate

 Bounce rate is the percentage of visits in which the person left your site from the landing page(the first page they see when they visit your site).
 You should use bounce rate to indicate quality; an elevated bounce rate shows that site entrance pages aren’t relevant to your visitors for the content they are looking for.
 The more relevant and interesting you’re landing pages, the more visitors will stay on your site and the lower the bounce rate will be.
-Hence optimising landing pages for keywords that are relevant to your business offering (and not just driving lots of clicks) is still an imperative part of your early keyword research.
-Bounce rates vary from industry to industry but generally if your bounce rate is 50% or less you are doing ok.
+Hence, optimising landing pages for keywords that are relevant to your business offering (and not just driving lots of clicks) is still an imperative part of your early keyword research.
+Bounce rates vary from industry to industry, but generally, if your bounce rate is 50% or less, then you are doing ok.

 The Bad Google Analytics Metrics